 Fresh food diets are best for dogs, however, I realize that not everyone can feed this way.

-If you must feed your dog a processed kibble diet, make sure to add fresh food each day to his bowl.
+If you need to feed your dog a kibble diet, make sure to add some fresh food each day to his bowl.
 If your dog's digestion can manage it, regularly rotate protein types and brands of kibble to provide variety.

 This article is for general information purposes only, applies to healthy dogs, and may not apply to your dog.
 If you have any concerns about your dog, please consult your holistic veterinarian.